 BART's operating financial outlook shows a shortfall of \$6 million in FY16 increasing up to \$80 million in FY24.
-However, because BART's future operating projection takes funding availability into consideration in the design of the service plan, the cumulative \$500 million operating shortfall represents only 5% of the total projected operating needs forecast over the 10-year timeframe of this plan (and no more than a 7% shortfall in any given year).
+The cumulative \$500 million operating shortfall represents 5% of the total projected operating needs of \$10 billion forecast over the 10-year timeframe of this plan (and no more than a 7% shortfall in any given year).